theodi/lease-prototype/README.md

 All keys are shortened to abbreviations of 4 charecters or fewer (this saves a lot of storage space in the database!).
 The data model handles the re-mapping for the ejs rendering.

+**Note:** No derived information (such as lease length or parsed dates) is generated or stored at the time of import.
+This is intentional for two reasons:
+- Calculating derived values (like lease length) for every record at import would be time-consuming and resource-intensive.
+- Most importantly, keeping the database as close to the raw, authoritative Land Registry data as possible ensures that users always see the official record.
+No data cleaning or transformation is performed during import, except for extracting the postcode for search purposes.
+This avoids the risk of presenting users with data that differs from the official source, which could be critical for users who are investigating issues with their lease.

+Any derived or calculated information (such as lease length) is shown separately in the user interface, clearly distinguished from the source data.
+This helps ensure users do not confuse derived values with the original data provided by the Land Registry.

 ### 3. Start the Application (to create collections)
 - Run the application once to allow it to connect to your MongoDB instance and create the necessary collections: